telekom-security/tpotce/README.md

 ***Some configuration / setup hints:***
 - While Intel versions run stable, Apple Silicon (arm64) support has known issues which in UTM may require switching `Display` to `Console Only` during initial installation of the OS and afterwards back to `Full Graphics`.
-- During configuration you may need to enable promiscuous mode for the network interface in order for fatt, suricata and p0f to work properly.
+- During configuration you may need to enable promiscuous mode for the network interface in order for fatt, satori, suricata and p0f to work properly.
 - If you want to use a wifi card as a primary NIC for T-Pot, please be aware that not all network interface drivers support all wireless cards.
 In VirtualBox e.g. you have to choose the *"MT SERVER"* model of the NIC.
 <br><br>